Beth Meller - Community Sports in Jamaica

 In summer 2016, I decided that I wanted to do something new: visit new places, have new experiences and create new memories.
 So I decided to volunteer overseas.
 I found Projects Abroad and rapidly became fixated on the idea of volunteering somewhere exciting and somewhere that I had never been before.

 I chose Jamaica as I had heard about how beautiful it is and I was also intrigued by Jamaican culture.
-I decided that I wanted to volunteer on the Sports Short-term Special.
+I decided that I wanted to volunteer on the Sports High School Special.
 For two weeks, I worked with four other volunteers, working with more than 30 children at New Green Sports Camp.

 Arriving in Jamaica

 The build up to my project felt like a lifetime, as I was so excited to get going and touch down in a country that no one else in my family had been to before.
 With my expectations high, I boarded my plane from London.
 Nine hours later (11.30pm local time), I arrived in Montego Bay to be greeted by a Projects Abroad staff member.
 We then drove for three hours to Mandeville.

 When I reached my accommodation, my host family were extremely welcoming and I managed to unpack a couple of things before jet lag took over.
 The next morning I got to see the beautiful Jamaica that I had heard about.

 On the second day of my trip, myself and the other volunteers were taken to New Green Sports Camp to begin volunteering.
 The children were buzzing with energy and excitement and it was not long before I was being surrounded by five girls asking if they could braid my hair (something I had been pre-warned about).
 For the first week, we played different sports each day, introducing the children to new sports such as American Football and Tag Rugby, but still, they were adamant to play football every single day.